ninetails/ninetails/README.md

 My main stack is JavaScript (and some knowledge on TypeScript).
 I also programmed in PHP, Flutter, Vanilla JavaScript (without frameworks, with native APIs like browser) and some Node.js backend and tooling.
 Rarely I also programmed in Ionic, Go, Makefile, some minor bashscripts and done some code review on C#.

+#### Why I don't have so many public repositories?

+I really like to save my work and personal things here on GitHub but as I'm a trans person now, I don't want to show any repo with my legal name on commits.

 ### :brazil:

 Sou a Nina, uma pessoa trans não binária.
 Também sou desenvolvedora frontend com conhecimentos em ecossistemas React e tooling e estou há mais de 15 anos na área de tecnologia.
 Já passei por fintechs, um jornal de grande circulação e ultimamente em grandes ecommerces, inclusive como Tech Lead numa delas.